 What problem is DEQ trying to solve?

-EPA will not approve that Oakridge-Westfir PM2.5 Attainment Plan until the EQC approves the 2008, 2010 and 2011 LRAPA rules, incorporates them into the SIP and submits them to EPA for approval.
+EPA will not approve that Oakridge-Westfir PM2.5 Attainment Plan until EQC approves the 2008, 2010 and 2011 LRAPA rules, incorporates them into the SIP and submits them to EPA for approval.
 This proposal would incorporate LRAPA rules for open burning adopted in 2008.

 Failure to approve this proposal will jeopardize implementation of the Oakridge-Westfir PM2.5 Attainment Plan.
 On Dec.
 6, 2012, EQC approved the Oakridge-Westfir PM2.5 Attainment Plan and associated rules designed to bring this area into compliance with National Ambient Air Quality Standards for PM2.5 by the federal deadline of December 2014.
 If the attainment plan fails to achieve the federal standard by December 2014, additional measures and regulations in the contingency plan would increase the number of “red no-burn days” under the woodstove program from 20 to 30 days per year, increase the percentage of curtailment effectiveness and decrease the allowed opacity for woodstove emissions from 40 percent to 20 percent during the winter woodstove season.